Contracted: Phase II: Reception

-Critical reception for Phase II has been negative and the film holds a rating of 38% on Rotten Tomatoes, based on 13 reviews.
-Metacritic reports a score of 35 out of 100 based on 7 critic reviews, indicating "generally unfavorable reviews".
+Critical reception for Phase II was negative and the film holds a rating of 42% on Rotten Tomatoes, based on 12 reviews.
+Metacritic reports a score of 35 out of 100 based on 7 critic reviews, indicating "generally unfavorable" reviews.

 Variety criticized the film, stating "Despite a couple of brief closing-credit epilogues suggesting future narrative directions, "Contracted: Phase II" feels too hurriedly conceived to expand on the original's premise in more than perfunctory fashion."
 Rogerebert.com panned Phase II and compared it unfavorably to its predecessor, writing that "Pointless body horror sequel "Contracted: Phase II" doesn't develop its predecessor's concepts so much as it resolves all of the questions you never needed answered."
 In contrast The Hollywood Reporter and The New York Times were more positive, and the Times praised Forbe's direction and visual effects.